fangyiwen/YiwenFang-Book/README.md

 * Create front-end modules and Webpack by splitting client-side JavaScript to multiple files.
 They are included in the `<script>` tags in the `index.html`.
 Note: `--mode development` can be added to get rid of the warning message in the command line when running Webpack on the `App.js`.
 `export default` is used if a single function is being exported.
 * Create transform and bundle by implementing `loaders` in Webpack.
 The Webpack configuration is defined in `webpack.config.js`.
+* Create libraries bundle by using Webpack to include third-party libraries directly from a CDN. `splitChunks` is used to create two bundles, one for the application code and another for all the libraries, called `app.bundle.js` and `vendor.bundle.js`.

 ---